ghostwriter-aa/ghostwriter/README.md

 # Ghostwriter

 This project attempts to attribute authorship of text to specific authors.
 The dataset used is a collection of Reddit posts and comments, with the goal of attributing posts to authors.

+The commands below are to be run from the `src/` directory.

 ## Steps for building the dataset